MdMostafizurRahaman/MediLens/README.md

 ### 🎯 Purpose

-MediBotms to bridge the communication gap between healthcare providers and patients in Bangladesh by providing:
+MediBot to bridge the communication gap between healthcare providers and patients in Bangladesh by providing:
 - Accurate prescription decoding
 - Medical terminology translation
 - AI-powered health consultations